EDUC • Education

 EDUC 515 · Learning Theory and Instructional Strategies 3 Credits

-Examination of advanced learning theory, synthesizing current research on foundational learning theory and instruction.
-Students/candidates apply current research as they develop unit plans, assessment plans, and learning experiences for a diverse group of learners.
+Examination of learning theory on a deeper level, synthesizing current research on learning and foundational learning theory, including foundational concepts of literacy.
+Students apply that synthesis as they develop unit plans, assessment plans, and learning experiences for a diverse group of students.

 Carries graduate-level credit.

-EDUC 530 · Methods in Teaching Language and Literacy (K-8) I 3 Credits
+EDUC 530 · Methods in Teaching Language and Literacy (TK-6) I 3 Credits

-A focus on early literacy instruction with emphasis on foundational skills for building a lifetime of literacy.
-Candidates apply the content standards for English/Language Arts and discuss how those standards can be applied in dynamic and engaging learning experiences.
+A focus on early literacy instruction with emphasis on Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge for building a lifetime of literacy.
+Teacher candidates apply the content standards for English/Language Arts and discuss how those standards can be applied in dynamic and engaging learning experiences.

 Requires Fieldwork.
 Carries graduate-level credit.

-EDUC 535 · Methods in Teaching Language and Literacy (K-8) II 3 Credits
+EDUC 535 · Methods in Teaching Language and Literacy (TK-6) II 3 Credits

 Requires Fieldwork.
 Carries graduate-level credit.
 Prerequisite: EDUC 530.

-EDUC 550 · Methods in Teaching Arts and Social Sciences (K-8) 3 Credits
+EDUC 550 · Methods in Teaching Arts and Social Sciences (TK-6) 3 Credits

 Requires Fieldwork.
 Carries graduate-level credit.